Traxar/placement/readme.md

 Design Choices:

-    * positions use the same 'Vec' struct as the orientations and thus have 1 coordinate that is always 0
+    * for simplicity sake positions use the same 'Vec' struct as the orientations and thus have 1 coordinate that is always 0